suvoigt/mitonuclear_snp_analysis/README.md

 ## Overview

 These scripts were created as part of the study *Testing for Age- and Sex-Specific Mitonuclear Epistasis in Drosophila* by Garlovsky et al., 2025.
+SNPs were analyzed using a dataset derived from Pool-Seq whole-genome sequencing (WGS).

 This repository includes two scripts for SNP analysis: